ThinKV: Thought-Adaptive KV Cache Compression for Efficient Reasoning Models: Evaluation

 \textbf{Refresh Rate. }In \autoref{fig:ablations}(c), we ablate different choices of refresh rate ($\tau$) for a GPT-OSS-20B model on LiveCodeBench. $\tau=128$ offers the best trade-off between accuracy and overhead.
 Accuracy drops with larger $\tau$ as it skips thought changes and reduces opportunities to correct mispredictions.

 \textbf{Optimal \# of Layers. }In \autoref{fig:ablation2}(a), we ablate different $|\mathcal{L}^*|$ for R1-Llama-8B on LiveCodeBench.
 We select $|\mathcal{L}^*|=4$ as it best balances accuracy and efficiency.
-Using all layers ($|\mathcal{L}^*|=32$) degrades accuracy, since not all layers exhibit clear tri-modal sparsity (\cref{sec:attn_sparsity}).
+Using all layers ($|\mathcal{L}^*|=32$) degrades accuracy (\cref{sec:attn_sparsity}).

 \textbf{\# of Thought Types. }In \autoref{fig:ablation2}(a), we show that $|\mathcal{T}|=3$ yields the best accuracy on R1-Llama-8B evaluated on LiveCodeBench.
 For each $|\mathcal{T}|$, we select layers exhibiting $|\mathcal{T}|$ sparsity modes (can be less than $|\mathcal{L}^*|$) and quantize according to thought importance.
 When $|\mathcal{T}|<3$, there is no notion of trajectory-changing thoughts.
-Therefore, eviction occurs only upon exceeding the KV budget (case 2 in \Cref{def:tbe}).
+Therefore, eviction occurs only upon exceeding the KV budget (case 2 in Problem Formulation \autoref{def:tbe}).
 See \Cref{sec:appendix_llm} for generalization to LLMs with $|\mathcal{T}|=1$.

 \textbf{Minimum Token Retention. }In \autoref{fig:ablation2}(a), we show why the minimum retention ($\mathcal{R}$) per thought segment is set to 4.
-Complete eviction ($\min \mathcal{R}=0$) severely degrades accuracy, as the model loses track of explored reasoning trajectories and results in an endless reasoning loop.
-Retaining a minimal subset preserves the semantic structure of reasoning, and $\min \mathcal{R}=4$ offers the best trade-off between accuracy and compression.
+Complete eviction ($\min \mathcal{R}=0$) severely degrades accuracy, as the model loses track of reasoning trajectories and results in an endless reasoning loop.
+Retaining a minimal subset $\min \mathcal{R}=4$ preserves semantic structure of reasoning and offers the best trade-off.

 \textbf{\% Breakdown of Thoughts.} \autoref{fig:ablations}(f) shows the distribution of \textbf{R}, \textbf{T}, and \textbf{E} thoughts for R1-Llama-8B.
 Complex datasets (AIME) exhibit more transitions, than simpler ones (MATH-500).